 Unfortunately the attempt failed due to lack of capital and an outbreak of typhoid, which kept potential purchasers away.

 Hurst Castle was built by Henry VIII and completed in 1544.
 It has seen many incarnations and action over the centuries, holding Charles I prisoner as he was being transported from Carisbroke Castle to London for his trial and execution heralding the end of the Civil War.
 It saw significant redevelopment in the times of the Napoleonic Wars and the 1870s and then more recently in World War 2.
 More information about Hurst Castle can be found here.

 Translation of the Domesday Book entry for Milford Parish reads:

 Aelfric holds (Melleford) Milford on Sea of the king, in exchange for land in the New Forest.

 Saewuf held it of King Edward.
 It was then assessed at 1 hide; and now half a hide, because part of the church is in the forest.

 Land for 1 plough.
 In demesne is 1 plough; and 4 villans and 6 slaves with 1 plough, and a mill rendering 30d., and 2 acres of meadow.
 TRE it was worth 20s. ; and afterwards 10s.; now 20s.; the kings part, 10s.

-For more fascinating detail on Milford-on-Sea in times gone by, click here to visit the website of Milford-on-Sea Historical Record Society.
+For more fascinating detail on Milford-on-Sea in times gone by, plus photos, podcasts and much more, click here to visit the website of Milford-on-Sea Historical Record Society.